 Orange fruit drying on the tree is technically referred to as granulation.
 When oranges are dry, there are many factors that can be responsible.

-Underwatering – If a tree receives too little water while in fruit, this can cause dry oranges.
-Any tree’s, not just an orange tree, basic goal is to survive.
+•Underwatering – If a tree receives too little water while in fruit, this can cause dry oranges.
+The basic goal of any tree, not just an orange tree, is to survive.
 If there is too little water to support both the orange tree and the orange fruit, the fruit will suffer.